LeoUtas/bird_classification_react-native/README.md

 ## Model development

 Link to the research work <a href="https://github.com/LeoUtas/bird_classification_research.git">Bird Classification model finetuning</a>

+## Future improvement

+There are things I will keep doing for future improvement:

+-   Model speed performance
+-   Better notification messages (e.g., SignUp, SignIn, etc.)
+-   More user-friendly authentication mechanism

+Please give me your suggestion, thank you

 I'm excited to share this work.
 Please feel free to explore its functionalities.
 Thank you for this far.
 Have a wonderful day ahead!